-Elections BC is committed to a safe and accessible election for all voters, and we have services available to help, whether you are voting in person or remotely.
+Elections BC is committed to safe and accessible elections for all voters, and we have services available to help, whether you are voting in person or remotely.
 Election officials are trained on how to help voters access voting opportunities, and services are available to help voters with disabilities or underlying health conditions to vote.

 Telephone voting is available for a limited set of voters who are unable to vote independently by other means.
 To vote by assisted telephone voting, your voter registration information must be up-to-date and you must meet one of the following criteria:

 This option may also be made available to some residents of care facilities, patients of acute care hospitals or deployed members of the military.

 Only voters who meet one of these criteria are allowed to vote by telephone and voters must confirm that they are eligible.
 If an ineligible voter attempts to vote by telephone, it could tie up phone lines needed by those who are eligible.

 Telephone operators assist voters who vote by phone.
 Measures have been put in place to ensure the secrecy of the ballot for voters voting by telephone.